JANGDEAJ/JANGDEAJ-TikTok-Live-DJ-Suite-Moderation/README.md

 The Complete DJ Suite Command Matrix
 Here is how the permissions are split among viewers, administrators, and the bot owner:

-1. Viewer Commands (Open to Everyone)
-These commands allow the audience to interact with the media player directly, as long as they are not on the banned list.

-!play <link / video ID>
-Queues a track from YouTube, YouTube Shorts, TikTok, Twitter/X, or Instagram.

-Example: !play https://www.youtube.com/watch?v=dQw4w9WgXcQ or !play dQw4w9WgXcQ

-!skip or !next
-Immediately cuts the currently playing media asset and advances to the next item waiting in the queue pipeline.

-!loop
-Toggles repeating the current track indefinitely.
-Typing it again turns looping off.

-!rickroll
-Injects a priority Rickroll track straight to position zero of the queue, cuts the active video, and safely pushes all other viewer requests back by one slot.

-!lofi
-Clears the active playback to instantly inject a 10-minute Lofi study mix, reserving the existing queue to resume right afterward.

-!aemeath
-Injects a curated personal theme track preset that forces the playback engine to jump straight to the custom timestamp 1:55 dynamically.

-!party
-Triggers a 5-second party strobe effect that flashes the host machine's system volume rapidly between 40% and 100%.

-Meme Overrides
-Typing any of these shortcuts skips the active track to instantly blast a short, loud soundbite before returning to the normal queue:
-!johncena, !rko, !a10, !mayo, !minecraft, !wesker, !invincible, !dexter, !windows, !ps2

-2. Admin & Moderator Commands
-These commands bypass restrictions (such as when Chaos mode is turned off) and allow trusted moderators to control the environment.

-!ban <@username>
-Blacklists a specific chatter.
-The bot will completely ignore any future !play requests from them.

-!unban <@username>
-Removes a chatter from the blacklist, restoring their ability to request music.

-!enough
-The Chaos Toggle.
-Turning this OFF completely freezes all viewer commands (!party, !slow, !fast, memes, etc.), allowing only standard !play requests to go through.
-Only Admins can bypass this freeze.

-!volume <0-100>
-Directly changes the host machine’s core system master volume.

-Example: !volume 50 sets the computer to 50% volume.

-!reset or !normalspeed
-Instantly clears any active playback audio filters, resets playback speeds back to a flat 1.0x, and brings audio levels back to default baselines safely.

-3. Owner-Only Commands (The Bot Host)
-These commands can only be issued by the person explicitly running the script to manage who has moderator access to the bot.

-!addadmin <@username>
-Appends a trusted live viewer to the bot's dynamic runtime memory list, giving them full access to all Admin/Moderator commands.

-!removeadmin <@username>
-Revokes administrative control from a user, dropping them back down to standard viewer permissions.

-!admins
-Prints a clean layout of all currently designated channel administrators directly into your local terminal console window for easy monitoring.

 ## Advanced Moderation & AI Chatbot Architecture